John Snorri Sigurjónsson

 John Snorri Sigurjónsson (20 June 1973 – c.
-5 February 2021) was an Icelandic high-altitude mountaineer.
-In May 2017, he became the first Icelander to summit Lhotse in the Himalayas, which is 8,516 meters high and the fourth highest mountain in the world.
+5 February 2021) was an Icelandic mountaineer.
+In May 2017, he became the first Icelander to summit Lhotse in the Himalayas, which is 8,516 meters high and the 4th highest mountain in the world.
 On July 28 of the same year, he became the first Icelander to summit K2.
 On 4 August 2017, he successfully summited Broad Peak (8051 m).

-On 5 February 2021, John Snorri along with Ali Sadpara and Juan Pablo Mohr went missing while attempting a K2 summit push from Camp 3.
+On 5 February 2021, John Snorri along with Ali Sadpara and Juan Mohr went missing while attempting a K2 summit push from Camp 3.
 On 18 February, Pakistan authorities officially presumed the three men dead, but stated that the search for their remains would continue.
 On 26 July 2021, the bodies of the three missing mountaineers were found in the slopes above Camp 4.

 Early life

 Born in the countryside of Ölfus, Iceland, he excelled at sports at an early age, and later found his physical and mental passion in mountain climbing.